 Disclosures

 RB has received research support, has acted as a consultant, or has been on the scientific advisory board for Abbott Diabetes Care, Ascensia, Bigfoot Biomedical, Inc., CeQur, DexCom, Eli Lilly, Hygieia, Insulet, Medtronic, Novo Nordisk, Onduo, Roche Diabetes Care, Tandem Diabetes Care, Sanofi, United Healthcare, Vertex Pharmaceuticals, and Zealand Pharma.
-RB's employer, non-profit HealthPartners Institute, contracts for his services and he receives no personal income.
-RB is the co-author of some references cited in this topic.
+RB's employer, nonprofit HealthPartners Institute, contracts for his services and he receives no personal income.
+RB is an author of a number of references cited in this topic.

 Acknowledgements